 General format of toolkit

-The Introductory modules and the Workshop modules follow the following formatting conventions:
+The Introductory Modules and the Workshop Modules adhere to the following formatting conventions:

 shows the sequence of sections and approximate times